Rovas payment processor

 token string Original token from the payment request.

-signature string HMAC-SHA256(token, project_api_key) as lowercase hex.
+signature string HMAC-SHA256(key: project API secret, message: token), lowercase hex.
 Verify before trusting.

 currency string Always "EUR" for bank transfers.